A while ago Google tested a whole new type of search result page which showed absolutely no search results!

 Yes, Google now doesn’t shows links to blog posts and websites as a part of search queries and their results.
 It has been in effect for some of the very limited types of search queries including:

 I came up with this when I searched Google for converting inches into feet.
-For now, it is live on smartphones only.
-If you go now and type “time in new york” you’ll see what I mean.
+If you go now and type “time in new york” you’ll see exactly what I mean.

 If you search Google for time, date, conversions and calculations from your smartphone, the results beneath the rich snippet would be a button saying “show all results”.